liuyongzhiatyahoo/learngit/readme.txt

-Git is a version controlled system.
+Git is a distributed version controlled system.
 Git is a free software.